Highland Park parade shooting

 On July 4, 2022, a mass shooting occurred during an Independence Day parade in Highland Park, Illinois, United States.
 The shooting occurred at 10:14 a.m.
 CDT (UTC−05:00), roughly 15 minutes after the parade had started.
 Seven people were killed, and 48 others were wounded by bullets or shrapnel.

-Authorities apprehended 21 year old Robert Eugene Crimo III more than eight hours after the shooting and charged him the next day with seven counts of first-degree murder.
+Authorities apprehended 21-year-old Robert Eugene Crimo III more than eight hours after the shooting and charged him the next day with seven counts of first-degree murder.
 On July 27, the charges were upgraded to 21 counts of first-degree murder, 48 counts of attempted murder, and 48 counts of aggravated battery.

+Crimo pleaded guilty to all charges on March 3, 2025, shortly before his trial was to begin.
+At that time his sentencing was set for April 23.
+By law, he faced a mandatory life sentence.
+On April 24, 2025, Crimo was sentenced to 7 consecutive life sentences plus 2,400 years without parole.

 Background

-Highland Park is an affluent suburban community of about 30,000, located in Lake County, Illinois, United States, 25 mi north of Chicago, in the area's North Shore.
-The city held a Fourth of July celebration, which included a parade that began at 10:00 a.m.
+Highland Park is an affluent suburban community of about 30,000 located in southeastern Lake County, Illinois, United States, 25 mi north of Chicago, in the area's North Shore.
+The city held a Fourth of July celebration which included a parade that began at 10:00 a.m.
 CDT (UTC−05:00).
-The parade started at the intersection of Laurel and St. Johns Avenues, headed north on St. Johns Avenue, then turned west on Central Avenue, and continued to Sunset Park.
+The parade started at the intersection of Laurel and St. Johns Avenues, headed north on St. Johns Avenue, then turned west on Central Avenue, and continued to Sunset Woods Park.

-According to the Los Angeles Times, "A 2020 study by Brandeis University and the University of Chicago found Highland Park had among the Chicago region's highest concentrations of Jewish residents."
-The neighboring suburb of Highwood is home to a large Hispanic population.